tomlurge/visionion/README.md

 ## Technical Overview

 In a nutshell:

 * Tor metrics data get's imported into a [MongoDB](http://www.mongodb.org/) database.
 * Aggregation and indexing transforms the imported data into a big fact table suitable to drive the visualization.
-* Visualization Framework is [D3.js](http://d3js.org/), additionally [Crossfilter](http://square.github.io/crossfilter/).
+* Visualization Framework is [D3.js](http://d3js.org/), additionally [Crossfilter](http://square.github.io/crossfilter/), maybe also [dc.js](http://nickqizhu.github.io/dc.js/).
-* Client side application framework is not yet decided.
-Either [Angular.js](http://angularjs.org/), Knockout.js or Can.js.
+* Client side application framework used is [Angular.js](http://angularjs.org/).
 * Targeted web browsers are Chrome and Firefox.
 Others might work as well.
 Most of the visualization facets get rendered seperatly, on seperate planes (technically DIVs).
 The application prepares the joins and our eyes carry them out.

-**Visualization framework**
-[D3.js](http://d3js.org/) is a [leading](http://www.netmagazine.com/features/top-20-data-visualisation-tools "The top 20 data visualisation tools") data visualization framework for the web.
-It keeps a strong link between the data and it's visual representation, expresses it in a nice declarative and CSS-like style, provides an impressive set of features and renders to SVG.

-**Database**
+	TODO 	the different steps and how they relate should be explained more thoroughly

+### Database
 Since the data schema is quite flat and in a certain flux a NoSQL database seems appropriate.
 [MongoDB](http://www.mongodb.org/) was [chosen](http://kkovacs.eu/cassandra-vs-mongodb-vs-couchdb-vs-redis "Cassandra vs MongoDB vs CouchDB vs Redis vs Riak vs HBase vs Couchbase vs Neo4j vs Hypertable vs ElasticSearch vs Accumulo vs VoltDB vs Scalaris comparison") because of it's JavaScript support which promises nice integration with client side logic.
 Since the complexity of the underlying data is rather limited MongoDBs query capabilities, although less expressive than SQL, should be sufficient.